Prag8855/aab/content/guides/fiktionsbescheinigung.md

 - [ ] you have an important reason to travel (like a business trip or a conference)
 - [ ] you include proof of your travel plans (like flight tickets or invitations)

 In Berlin, they often ignore you or refuse to give you one.[^17] You must insist.
 You have the right to get a *Fiktionsbescheinigung*.[^15] They have no legal reason to refuse.
+I asked them 5 times before they gave me one.

 You must pick up your *Fiktionsbescheinigung* in person at the *Ausländerbehörde*.
 They do not send it by post.[^1] There might be a 13€ fee.[^11]